minarefaat1002/Egyptian-National-ID-Validator-and-Data-Extractor-API/README.md

 # 📝 Request Tracking
 All API requests are logged in the PostgreSQL database, including:
 🔑 API key used

 🆔 National ID submitted

 ⏰ Timestamp of the request
 This is useful for tracking usage in a paid service model.

+# 🚀 Deployment
+The application is ready for deployment using Docker Compose.
+For production, consider using:

+Nginx as a reverse proxy.

+Gunicorn as a WSGI server for serving the FastAPI app.

+Docker Swarm or Kubernetes for orchestration in a production environment.